 - What do my best accounts look like?
 Who continues to spend more money?

 - Which types of accounts have the highest LTV?

-- Is there a specific industry or two where your team typically has the most success and provides the most value from your product?
-Operations, strategic account management teams, and sales should work together to analyze and identify the accounts that are most likely to spend more with your business.
+- Is there a specific industry or two where your team typically has the most success and provides the most value from your products and services?
+Operations, strategic account management teams, and sales should work together to analyze and identify the account or accounts that are most likely to spend more with your business.

 What is White Space Analysis?

 White space analysis is the exercise of identifying new business opportunities by looking for gaps or “white space” in the market, and generally in your customer accounts.
 In traditional market analysis, companies typically look at their competitors and the market they operate in to find opportunities to differentiate themselves.
 However, white space analysis takes a different approach by looking at the gaps in the market that are not currently being served by anyone.